docPhil99/face_blur/README.md

 `ffmpeg -framerate 30 -pattern_type glob -i 'left/*.png' -c:v libx264 -pix_fmt yuv420p left.mp4`

-## blur_face_video.py

-This is a general face blurrer for video only.
-Not svo files
+Note: the outputted file `config.json` contains the actual frame rate data if needed.

 ## Install

 The code uses rentina-face to detect faces.
-Ideally this wants to run on a CUDA GPU.
+Ideally, this wants to run on a CUDA GPU.

 `pip install -r requirements.txt`

-should work, however this depends on the correct CUDA installed on your system.
+should work, however, this depends on the correct CUDA installed on your system.
+So conda might be needed.

 ```
 conda create -n face_blur python==3.10 -y